2022 Indian Premier League final

-The 2022 Indian Premier League Final was played on 29 May 2022 at the Narendra Modi Stadium in Ahmedabad.
+The 2022 Indian Premier League final was played on 29 May 2022 at the Narendra Modi Stadium in Ahmedabad.
 It was a Day/Night Twenty20 match, which decided the winner of the 2022 season of the Indian Premier League (IPL), an annual Twenty20 tournament in India.
 Gujarat Titans, playing their first tournament, won the match and the title by defeating Rajasthan Royals by seven wickets.
 Captain of the Titans, Hardik Pandya, was also the player of the match.

 Background

 On 24 February 2022, the BCCI announced the schedule for the 2022 season of the IPL.
 Four venues were scheduled to host the group stage.
 The schedule for the playoffs was announced on 3 May.
-Eden Gardens in Kolkata was chosen to host qualifier 1 and the eliminator whereas the Narendra Modi Stadium in Ahmedabad was chosen to host the qualifier 2 and the final.
+Kolkata was chosen to host qualifier 1 and the eliminator where as the Ahmedabad was chosen to host the qualifier 2 and the final.
 Gujarat Titans and Rajasthan Royals played the Final on 29 May 2022.

-Road to the Final
+Road to the final

 Group stage

 Gujarat Titans started their season with a 5 wicket win over Lucknow Super Giants at the Wankhede Stadium in Mumbai.
 They went on a three match winning streak until it was broken by Sunrisers Hyderabad.
 They went on a five match winning streak after that loss but lost three of their last five matches.
 They ended the group stage with 10 wins and 4 losses, finishing first in the table.

 Rajasthan Royals started their season with a 61 run win over Sunrisers Hyderabad at the Maharashtra Cricket Association Stadium in Pune.
 Their first loss came against Royal Challengers Bangalore, in their third match.
 They won five of their first seven matches and four of their next seven matches.
 They ended the group stage with 9 wins and 5 losses.
 Although they had the same number of points as Lucknow Super Giants, they finished in the second spot as they had a higher net run rate.